- What is dynamic pricing?

 - Low inventory (handy with end-of-line products and clearance sales)

-With that in mind, we can single out four dynamic pricing types.
+With that in mind, we can single out four different dynamic pricing types.

-In this model, you display different prices for different market segments.
-This model is frequently referred to as price discrimination.
-In this model, the same product can be displayed at several different prices, based on who’s looking for it.
+This model is frequently called price discrimination, as it displays different prices for different market segments.
+In a segmented pricing model, the same product can be displayed at several different prices based on who’s looking for it.

 That’s what transportation companies do – when the demand for a given product changes throughout the day, it can be lower or higher depending on how many people are interested in it at this particular moment.

-This model is very similar to time-based pricing; only here, we don’t concentrate on the time of day but on the time of year.
-So the same hotel room will cost you more during Christmas or holiday season and less in early spring or fall.
+This model is very similar to time-based pricing; only here, we don’t concentrate on the time of day but the time of year.
+So the same hotel room will cost you more during peak seasons such as Christmas or the holiday season and less in early spring or fall.

 What are the benefits of dynamic pricing in e-commerce?